For people with chronic medical conditions, the young and the old, influenza can be severe and even fatal.

 What to do:

-- Review the employer's health
+Review the employer's health and safety programs

 The first step is to decide if the employer is ready to deal with the health and safety issues of pandemic flu in the workplace.
 Reps need to look at the employer's current programs, plans and policies so see whether they include an infection control plan for flu outbreaks.
 Reps need to ask for copies of these programs and plans if they don't already have them.
 The plans should include the following: